Effective Radon Mitigation Strategies & Radon Testing in Canada

 Short-Term Radon Testing

 Short-term tests offer a quicker way to gather a snapshot reading of the radon levels in your home.
-This method is particularly useful for initial assessments and situations requiring fast results (new home purchase or time-sensitive renovations).
+This method is particularly useful for initial assessments and situations requiring fast results (e.g., new home purchase or time-sensitive renovations).

 Long-Term Radon Testing